 Vitamins and minerals are for life!

 Vitamins and minerals are essential for good health in every stage of the human lifecycle.
 They are considered essential because the body cannot make them, so they must be consumed through food, beverages and dietary supplements.
 Vitamins and minerals support normal metabolism, growth and physical well-being.
-It is very important to consume enough vitamins and minerals as they play a particularly critical role during preconception, pregnancy, nursing and early childhood development.
+It is very important to consume enough vitamins and minerals as they play a particularly critical role during the first 1,000 days of development and throughout childhood.

 What is it?
 This long-chain omega-3 fatty acid, docosahexaenoic acid or DHA, is found throughout the body.
 It is the most abundant omega-3 in the brain and eye and is an important structural component of heart tissue.
 DHA is naturally found in breastmilk in combination with ARA.